 What a DANA is

-How the DANA affects the general population
+How a DANA affects the general population

 Below are the most relevant: